-Give recognition to the hardworking men and women, young and old, who are helping to save our ocean!
+Give recognition to the hardworking people, young and old, who are helping to protect our ocean!
 Host an awards night or recognition dinner to highlight the projects being worked on in your local community.
 Featuring successful projects will not only reward the hard work of local environmentalists but will inspire others to get involved.

-Develop an ocean pledge for your visitors or community to sign that will benefit your local area and the ocean as a whole.
+Develop an ocean pledge for your event participants to commit to an action that will benefit your local area and the ocean as a whole.
 Pledges can list things individuals can do to have a positive impact on the ocean.
 Display these promises in your community or share them on social media to show public support for ocean conservation.